New Richmond, Ohio: History

 The residents of New Richmond took an early stance against slavery.
 The abolitionist James G. Birney began publishing The Philanthropist in New Richmond until moving it to Cincinnati in 1836.

 New Richmond was a busy hub of steamboat building with names such as Allegheny, Zephyr, Lancasters No. 1, No. 2, No. 3, and No. 4, William Tell, and Clermont.

 Most of New Richmond lies on the floodplain of the Ohio River, making it vulnerable to severe flooding.
 Some of the first recorded floods occurred in 1898, 1907, and 1913.
 In the Great Flood of 1937, the worst natural disaster in New Richmond's history, the village lost 250 homes out of 415 total.
 Floods in 1955, 1964, 1967, 1997 and 2018 again devastated the village.
 The March 1997 flood sent 6 ft of floodwaters "the color of coffee with milk" up Center Street and into the homes of about two-thirds of the village's population of 2,500.
 Houses were found covered in "several feet of river slime", and the New Richmond School District closed for at least a week.
 Residents relied on personal boats for transportation between rooftops or for evacuation.
 Governor George Voinovich visited New Richmond High School, which was being used as a Red Cross shelter for flood victims.

 On March 2, 2011, the Clermont County Commissioners denied a petition by New Richmond to withdraw from Ohio township by forming a paper township.

+A petition to dissolve the village was filed in July 2026.
+A new boat dock arrived later that month.